Data (in)equities in data science: Dissecting systemic and systematic biases in pulse oximetry: Introduction

 These concerns have given rise to the concept of data equity, a wide-ranging term that encompasses all stages of an analytic workflow, from data collection and processing to final decision-making.
 To ground this broad idea, \citet{wang_ten_2026} outlined ten core concepts of data equity: fairness; accountability; transparency; ethics; privacy and confidentiality; selection bias; representativeness; generalizability; causality; and information bias.
 The framework provides a theoretical scaffold for data equity, but intentionally stops short of prescribing formal mathematical definitions.
 This was not an oversight but a deliberate reflection of the contextual nature of these tenets across a multitude of data settings and research questions.
 Careful mathematical thinking about study design, data collection, sources of biases, and the specific context of the problem at hand is needed to move from conceptual definitions to actionable equations.

 Such a principled approach to data is the hallmark of statistical training.
 Statisticians are uniquely positioned to tackle this crucial aspect of data equity in data science and artificial intelligence (AI), working in collaboration with domain experts and computer scientists to create appropriately designed, validated, and deployed inferential plans.
-This collaborative approach resists the impulse to immediately dive into model-building by taking data at face value.
+This collaborative approach resists the impulse to immediately dive into model-building by taking data at face value and instead considers nuances of the data itself as much as the choice of model.

-To demonstrate the usefulness of statistical thinking in data science and AI, in this paper, we explore the well-known problem of differential measurement error in pulse oximetry.
+To demonstrate the usefulness of this statistical thinking in data science and AI, in this paper, we explore the well-known problem of differential measurement error in pulse oximetry.
 This stylized example demonstrates how information bias early in the analytic workflow leads to measurement error that accumulates downstream, resulting in unfair decisions and conclusions that are not generalizable.
 We use this example to illustrate how statistical clarity in these concepts enables identification of sources of data inequity, even when the root cause is unknown.
-We begin with an oracle perspective, demonstrating how an upstream error compounds into differential health outcomes downstream.
-We then describe the inverse, demonstrating how statistics allows us to work from an observed data inequity to identification of its source.
+We begin with an oracle perspective, demonstrating how an upstream error compounds into disparate health outcomes downstream.
+We then describe the inverse, demonstrating how statistics allows us to work from an observed data inequity to the identification of its source.
 In our conclusion, we point to the need for interdisciplinary collaboration to ensure data equity at all points in an analytic workflow and the necessity of foundational statistical thinking in the era of black box automation.